dmbarbour/awelon/AboutABC.md

 In many contexts - live programming, orthogonal persistence, open systems - it is useful to ensure *stability* of unique values.

 Stability is readily achieved using a filepath/URL metaphor: when 'forking' a uniqueness source, we provide an identifier for the child that is unique within the parent.
-The order children are constructed does not affect identity.
-If used with a little discipline, significant restructuring of the source code becomes feasible without damaging persistence or relationships based on identity.
+This stabilizes uniqueness with respect to changes in the order children are constructed.
+If used with a little discipline, significant restructuring of the source code becomes feasible without damaging persistence or relationships assuming stable identity.

 ### Value Sealing Types and Capabilities